Arjunar92/StackOverflow_dev_survey/README.md

 ## Medium Blog Post:

 [Comparing salary reports of developers in India and the USA](https://arjunachuthan.medium.com/comparing-salary-reports-of-developers-in-india-and-the-usa-f241412a2cd3)

 ## Methodology used for Analysis

 CRISP-DM

+## Objective:

+to compare developer salaries in India and USA.

 ### Questions Answered